seb-jones/website/blog/git-automatic-pre-commit-unit-testing.md

 title: "Git: Automatic Pre-Commit Unit Testing"
 mastheadImage: "/images/qingming_festival.jpg"
 mastheadAlt: "Close-up detail of the Chinese cityscape handscroll Along the River During Qingming Festival."
-excerpt: "Git allows the user to run custom scripts at various points in it's workflow.
-This is done through hooks.
-Here we will use hooks to ensure that unit tests are passing before allowing a commit."
+excerpt: "How to use Git hooks to run scripts such as unit tests automatically when code is committed."
 tags: ['blog', 'BASH', 'Scripting', 'Git']
 ---

+Git allows the user to run custom scripts at various points in it's workflow.
+This is done through hooks.
+Here we will use hooks to ensure that unit tests are passing before allowing a commit.

 This example will be in the context of PHP development, but it should be trivial to adapt them to any language that has testing tools with a command